dbellagio/refarch-cloudnative-netflix-hystrix/README.md

 ![CloudAMQP Credentials](static/imgs/RabbitMQDashboard.png?raw=true)

+## Updates for Compose RabbitMQ and using IBM Cloud GitHub Enterprise with your Spring Config Server

+Note: If using the Compose RabbitMQ service as part of IBM Cloud, you should use these properties instead of the spring_rabbitmq_addresses set above.
+These values can be deduced from your connection credentials for the service:

+- spring.rabbitmq.host=abcdef-dal22-tr0.0.compose.direct
+- spring.rabbitmq.port=15130
+- spring.rabbitmq.virtual-host=bmx_rmq_17feb03t1955_b33_be9f
+- spring.rabbitmq.username=admin
+- spring.rabbitmq.password=XYZXYZ
+- spring.rabbitmq.ssl.enabled=true
+- spring.rabbitmq.ssl.algorithm=TLSv1.2

+One other update Note.
+When starting your Spring Config server, if you have it backed by a IBM Cloud GitHub Enterprise, you need to add in additional setting for Spring to login.
+To do this, grant a token for you GitHub Enterprise, and assign the token to the Spring git username property as follows:

+- spring_cloud_config_server_git_uri=https://github.ibm.com/someorg/wfd-menu-cfg
+- spring_cloud_config_server_git_username=662b86dca94a59AGITTOKENdde1a40a6e340bc920
+- spring_cloud_config_server_git_password=x-oauth-basic

 # Startup services and test locally using Docker

 This section describes how to start up the microservices locally using local Docker commands.
-It is always a good idea to be able to setup and debug environments locally before committing them to a Bluemix space if you can.
+It is always a good idea to be able to setup and debug environments locally before committing them to a IBM Cloud space if you can.
 We assume you have everything built that is needed to standup the What's For Dinner application.
 You can look at the script located in the file startlocal_microservices.sh.
 This shows examples of how to run all the containers locally.
 Note, if using this script, you must startup eureka first, and get the container IP of Eureka to pass into the Config Server and other services.
 You will also need to set this value into your Config Server's application.yml file as some of the microservices in this example get their Eureka value from the Config Server through its configured GitHub repository.
 This example sets that to: https://github.com/dbellagio/wfd-menu-config
 You will want to use a different configuration for your setup.

 The following sections are taken from the above noted script.
 You will have to adjust the IP addresses to match your environment.
 A few notes:

 - Use "docker ps -a" to get a list of running containers
 - Use "docker inspect" on a container to get its assigned IP address
-- When using Bluemix and container groups, use the IP address of the load balancer IP of the container groups
+- When using IBM Cloud and container groups, use the IP address of the load balancer IP of the container groups
-- When using Bluemix container groups, give some time for certain container groups to be completely started (Eureka, Config Server) to avoid errors in the log files
+- When using IBM Cloud container groups, give some time for certain container groups to be completely started (Eureka, Config Server) to avoid errors in the log files

 To run this scenario below, I used a 10GB Linux Ubuntu image running Docker.
 I left most of the services using the default container image of 1GB, as I ran into problems when I adjust the memory lower, except for the services where I used 756M in the commands below.
 I believe this is due to my Docker environment, as I get a warning that swap is not enabled when I set the memory lower, which may explain why it fails when I set it too low.
-When running in Bluemix, this limitation is not present.
+When running in IBM Cloud, this limitation is not present.

 ## Startup Eureka first and set the Eureka container IP address